josephjosedev/NehruTrophyBoatRace/Winners/winners.md

 | 2  | 1954 | Kavalam                     | Thomman Joseph                                 | Kavalam Team                                 |
 | 1  | 1952 | Nadubhagam                  | Chakko Mappila Mattu Mappila                   | Nadubhagam Boat Club                         |Jawahar Lal Nehru|

+NB:The information given above is only what I have asked from others.Errors may occur.
+Anyone can change this information.